SpartnerNL/Laravel-Excel/docs/import/cache.md

 ### Remembering results

 If you want to remember the results you can use `->remember($minutes)`.
-Next time you will load the same file (if still inside the cache time), it will return the cached results.
+Next time you will load the same file (if it's still inside the cache), it will return the cached results.

     // Remember for 10 minutes
     $results = $reader->remember(10)->get();